History of Worcestershire: Iron Age

 From around 600BC, Iron Age became the predominant technology, being harder than bronze and easy to manipulate into many tools.
 In Worcestershire, the most visible reminder of the period is hill forts.
 There around ten or twelve extant, including British Camp, Wychbury Hill and Hanbury.
 The full list may include east of the Severn Bredon Hill, Conderton Camp, and Headless Cross; and west of the Severn, Woodbury Hill, Berrow Hill Camp and Gadbury Bank (Note: Also mentioned by Bowen are Wychbury Camp, which is now in Birmingham, and Garmsley Hill Fort, now in Herefordshire.)
 (Note: A hut circle was found at Hanbury's hill fort, just south of the current churchyard.
 The presence of a large number of huts cut into the rock at British Camp has also been found.)

 A promontory fort can be found by the Severn at Kempsey.
 Many are visible to each other, suggesting that they were centres of organisation and power.
 Their functions may have included meeting places, a means to control livestock, grain storage, residences and tribal centres.

 Farming in the period shows a mixture of settlements lasting long periods, but not being fully stable and permanent.
 The middle of the period seems to be marked by the abandonment of both farms and hill forts.
 However, there is also continuity between this period and the Roman occupation.

-The Wyche Cutting, a pass through the Malvern hills, was in use the Iron Age as part of the salt route from Droitwich to South Wales.
+The Wyche Cutting, a pass through the Malvern hills, was in use during the Iron Age as part of the salt route from Droitwich to South Wales.
 A 19th-century discovery of over two hundred metal money bars near the Wyche cutting has been said to suggest that the Malvern area had been inhabited by the La Tène people around 250 BC.